How To Count Cards in Blackjack

 Blackjack Card Counting Tips

-Don’t just follow Basic Blackjack Strategy and blindly adjust your bets.
-Instead, add some finesse to your blackjack card counting skills with these tips:
+Don’t just follow the Basic Blackjack Strategy and blindly adjust your bets.
+Instead, add some finesse to your blackjack card-counting skills with these tips:

 • Be subtle.
 If you’re working as a group, make sure you’re altering between multiple signs so as not to reveal any patterns to the dealer and other staff.
 If alone, don’t mutter the score with your lips.
 Security cameras can zoom in and notice these things, believe it or not.
 Winning also causes unnecessary attention.
 Don’t have people around you yell and cheer.
 Accomplish your goal and get out.